 On a plum tree, one of its round-shaped buds will bloom into a single flower, whilst cherry blossoms may yield multiple flowers from a single oval-shaped bud.
 Plum flowers are also round and appear firmer compared to the soft, slightly drooping sakura petals growing on a longer stem.
 The greyish bark of a cherry blossom tree can often be recognized by horizontal markings around the trunk, while plum trees give off a distinct but subtle, sweet ume aroma.

 While many of the plum trees these days are merely ornamental, those bearing fruit will fully ripen in June and July, and are harvested to make various plum-based consumables.
 Umeshu (plum wine) is probably the most popular, made by steeping green plums in shochu, while umeboshi (pictured above) is a sour pickled plum commonly found in bento boxes and rice balls or eaten dried as a snack.
 In the run-up to spring all the way through hanami season, the ume tie-ins hit the stores in the form of questionable plum flavor beverages and a plethora of seriously tasty sour plum flavor potato chips – don’t knock them until you’ve tried them!

 Where to See the Best Plum Blossoms in Tokyo

 In pre-Covid times, it would be simple to enjoy the blossoms in one of the many ume matsuri usually held around Tokyo.
-However, with the extension of the state of emergency, many of them have been canceled.
-Instead, we recommend looking for plum trees around your neighborhoods or local parks and still take the time to enjoy this first sign of spring in Japan.
+With the current quasi-state of emergency in Tokyo, we recommend looking for plum trees around your neighborhoods or local parks and still take the time to enjoy this first sign of spring in Japan.